National and regional identity in Spain: Cantabria

 The Cordillera Cantabrica divides Cantabria from Castile.

 The Autonomous Community of Cantabria comprises the single province of Cantabria (formerly Province of Santander).
 It was part of the Kingdom of Castile from the early days of that kingdom, being known outside the territory as La Montaña ("The Mountain"), and providing Castile's only outlet to the northern coast.
-Geographically, however, Cantabria was isolated from Castile and contrasted with it in many ways; the primary division between Cantabria and the rest of Castile was more geographic than political or ideological.
+Geographically, however, Cantabria was isolated from Castile and contrasted with it in many ways; the primary division between Cantabria and the rest of Castile was more geographic,ideological and cultural than political.

 Cantabria was first constituted as a province only in 1778, when the ancient name of Cantabria was chosen for it, later replaced by "Santander" after the main city.
 The province was included within the region of Old Castile when Spain's "historic regions" were defined in 1833.
-A proposal for a Statute of Autonomy for a Cantabrian-Castilian Federal State came forward during the Second Republic.
+A proposal for a Statute of Autonomy for a Cantabrian Federal State (including some places of Castilla) came forward during the Second Republic.
 During the formation of Autonomous Communities, Cantabria based its claim to autonomy on the constitutional precept that made provision for self-government for "provinces with a historic regional character".
 In its current Statute of Autonomy, passed in 1981, Cantabria is termed as comunidad histórica ("historic community").